giellalt/giellalt.github.io/mt/DailyCompilingOfApertiumFiles.md

 `./configure` if that is what you use for FST work.

-To chech the file, write:
+To check that you have compiled the relevant files, file, write:

 ```
 ls -l tools/mt/apertium/*.gz
 ```

 If everything went well, you have new `.gz` files in the apertium folder.

-**Remember that you must have compiled BOTH the langueg
+**Remember that you must have compiled BOTH the languages you want to translae between.**

-## Compiling the languages in the *apertium* infrastructure.
+### Compiling the languages in the *apertium* infrastructure.

 For language pairs involving Giellalt languages, we take Norwegian Bokmål and German from Apertium.
 In addition to that, Apertium contains more than 100 languages (see the documentation on the Apertium github page or the Apertium wiki).